zng-ui/zng/TODO/_current.md

         - To implement parallel we can just have multiple update builders and merge then?
             - Simpler than merging other builders.
             - Just need to figure out how to reuse then, right now we reuse alloc between updates.

-* Parallelize app extensions?
-    - The API is careful to not change the order of updates.
-    - Maybe extensions can provide their own `Parallel` selection.
-        - No if an extension depends on updating after the other the first extension could enable parallel and break this.
-    - Maybe extensions can list their dependencies?
-        - This requires dynamic code to create lists that must update linearly.
-        - Right now we use generics in release builds to create zero-cost dispatch.
-    - Do we have extensions that depend on running after others?
-        - With multiple priority update methods maybe we don't need it.
-        - Review this.

 * Review if service locks are blocking parallel execution.
     - `FontFaceLoader::get_system` and `FontFace::load` are noticeable in release build traces.